-It was a pleasure to hear the French language spoken, and to have our thoughts recalled to the most civilized parts of Europe by the aspect of a city, forming so great a contrast to the innumerable new towns we had lately beheld.
-The foreign appearance, moreover, of the inhabitants, made me feel thankful that it was possible to roam freely and without hindrance over so a large a continent,-no bureaus for examining and signing of passports, no fortifications, no drawbridges, no closing of gates at a fixed hour in the evening, no waiting till they are opened in the morning, no custom-houses separating one state from another, and overhauling of baggage by gens d'armes for the octroi; and yet as perfect a feeling of personal security as I ever felt in Germany or France.
+It was a pleasure to hear the French language spoken, and to have our thoughts recalled to the most civilised parts of Europe by the aspect of a city, forming so great a contrast to the innumerable new towns we had lately beheld.
+The foreign appearance, moreover, of the inhabitants, made me feel thankful that it was possible to roam freely and without hindrance over so large a continent,-no bureaus for examining and signing of passports, no fortifications, no draw-bridges, no closing of gates at a fixed hour in the evening, no waiting till they are opened in the morning, no custom houses separating one State from another, no overhauling of baggage by gensdarmes for the octroi, and yet as perfect a feeling of personal security as I ever felt in Germany or France.